 Create your own adventure and explore Everett parks to discover the exciting treasures they hold.
-Follow us here or on Facebook (@EverettPlay) for weekly adventures this fall that take you and your crew to an Everett park to wander, explore and discover the many gems within.
+Follow us here or on Facebook (@EverettPlay) to join us on nature walks and exploring hidden gems at your own pace.

-We’ll share stories of different parks and their exciting amenities, but don’t stop there!
-Gather your walking shoes, face mask and curiosity to see for yourself – make an adventure of it and keep exploring, playing and discovering.
-Bring your camera with you to snap a selfie of your adventure to share on social media.
+Gather your walking shoes, face mask and make an adventure of it!
+Keep exploring, playing and discovering.
+Bring your smartphone and headphones with you to enjoy some nature walks (playlist below) with our park rangers.
+And bring your camera with you to snap a selfie of your adventure to share on social media!

 Adventure like a pro: remember to mask up, keep a safe distance from other explorers and pack out what you pack in to help keep Everett’s parks beautiful.